Craniorachischisis: a case report

 The authors declare no competing interests.

-Patient management: Aymen Khalfaoui and Achraf ouadday.
+Patient management: Aymen Khalfaoui and Achraf Ouadday.
 Data collection: Aymen Khalfaoui and Nairouz Mtir.
 Manuscript drafting: Aymen Khalfaoui.
 Manuscript revision: Aymen Khalfaoui and Houssem Ragmoun.
 All the authors have read and agreed to the final manuscript.

 Figure 1: ultrasonographic view of the fetus with craniorachischisis (anencephaly - myelomeningocele measuring 32.9 millimeters; thoraco-cervical myelomeningocele arrow: anencephaly